 Let’s imagine that you’re staying in a hotel in Tokyo and you’re going on a day trip to Kamakura.
 The best way to carry all that you will need during that day is in a backpack.
 Depending on the size, you can put several things inside and it’s easy to carry around in trains, crowded stations, and crowded streets.

 When you choose your backpack, pick a good one because it will be essential during your trip.
 If you pick the cheapest on the market, it probably won’t last the whole trip so think about it.
-If you have no idea of what kind of backpack you should use, I have some examples on my recommended products page to give you an idea.
+If you have no idea of what kind of backpack you should use, I have some examples on my resources page to give you an idea.

 The backpack can also replace your usual small cabin luggage (just make sure you check that it respects the dimensions defined by the flight company).